davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 There is not much to work with on this flag, under the normal gpg mode.
 I don't believe that it is editable in gpg, and the values are created automatically on key creation.
 Also, there is no option on subkeys to create a key which can both sign and encrypt.

-It is possible to set these flags on creation, if you use the gpg "\-\-expert" option along with "\-\-edit-key".
+It is possible to set these flags on creation, if you use the gpg "\-\-expert" option along with "\-\-gen-key".
 Additional key algorithms are shown on the edit "addkey" command which permit toggling some key flags.

 #### <a name="PrefSymAlgos"/>Preferred Symmetric Algorithms